inspec/inspec-vault/README.md

 The databag fallback mode and the databag or item names can be configured for the plugin.

-Please note, that support for `load_plugins` was introduced in version 1.3.2 of the `kitchen-inspec` verifier plugin.
+Support for `load_plugins` was introduced in version 1.3.2 of the `kitchen-inspec` verifier plugin.
 Earlier versions are unable to load InSpec V2 plugins.

 ## Configuring the Plugin